eclipse-tractusx/item-relationship-service/docs/adminguide.md

       - leftOperand: "Membership"
         operator: "eq"
         rightOperand: "active"
+  discoveryFinderClient:
+    cacheTTL: PT24H  # Time to live for DiscoveryFinderClient for findDiscoveryEndpoints method cache
   connectorEndpointService:
     cacheTTL: PT24H  # Time to live for ConnectorEndpointService for fetchConnectorEndpoints method cache

 discovery:
   oAuthClientId: portal  # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client